filipmachala88/filipmachala88.github.io/README.md

 - replace URL with name of this repository
 - after repo name add to URL slash "/" and exact folder name you want to see
+- now use slash "/" and "source" to get into folder with index.html
 - press Enter and it should display you current website

 ## License